COVID-19 School Reopening in Thailand

 More than any other factors, vaccination and frequent testing play an essential role in slowing the spread of SARS-CoV-2 and COVID-19.
 In order to receive approval for a COVID-19 school reopening, each institution was required to meet a key Thai government requirement: a vaccination rate of 85% among employees.
 We believe that all of our faculty and staff should be vaccinated to minimize risk.
 Currently, no mandate exists for student vaccinations, but we have sought to provide opportunities for this to our community through partner hospitals, including Bangkok Hospital, Bumrungrad Hospital, MedPark Hospital and Samitivej Hospital.
 Our nursing team also works closely with them for any positive cases identified in the community.

 of our procedures and safety measures are in compliance with government requirements

-of all students and employees must submit negative ATK results twice per week
+of all students and employees must submit negative ATK results to enter campus

 of all NIST employees have been vaccinated, with many now receiving third booster shots